esk205/Email_Spam_Filter/README.md

 #
 # The NLTK library already uses Bayes Theorem since Bayes Theorem is a popular way to do machine learning, so
 # for the sake of simplicity it is best to not reinvent the wheel and use that implementation.

+## License

+# This project is licensed under a custom "All Rights Reserved" license.
+It is intended for demonstration purposes only.